Weddings @ hope

 HOPE staff pastors believe that God’s intention is that marriage is for life; however, they also understand that people make mistakes.
 HOPE staff pastors will consider remarrying those with divorce in their past according to Biblical principle (see page with more detail in Wedding Application PDF referred to above).
 We do require that the couple make this a major area of exploration in their counseling sessions.

-HOPE’s current facility is available, but couples can also rent other church buildings, chapels, community buildings, and outdoor facilities for their ceremony.
-Regarding the other aspects of the ceremony, such as programs, flowers, and musicians, it’s the responsibility of the couple to make these arrangements.
-The HOPE staff pastor will gladly assist as much as possible to provide contacts and direction.
+It is the responsibility of the couple to obtain the marriage license before the wedding.
+The HOPE staff pastor, upon receiving written specific instructions from the couple in advance of their wedding day, will be responsible for mailing the marriage license to the appropriate municipal office following the wedding.
+Regarding the other aspects of the ceremony, such as programs, flowers, and musicians, it is the responsibility of the couple to make these arrangements.
+As needed, HOPE staff will gladly assist as much as possible to provide contacts and direction.

 Please send an email to firstname.lastname@example.org if you have additional questions.